Providing students with hands-on experience and training to be better leaders, both on- and off-campus

 Leadership at USD follows the Social Change Model, employing these basic ideas:

 We offer regular leadership development opportunities for students to gain a better understanding of how to lead in their organizations.
 We also offer sessions devoted to personal growth so our students can learn about themselves in relation to leadership.
 Topics of these sessions include budgets, fundraising, ethical decision making, transitioning officers, conflict resolution, etc. Students who complete all workshops offered in a given semester will be recognized for their achievement at the Annual President's Celebration of University Leadership.
-A complete list of the sessions offered through the Leadership Seminar Series can be found here.
+Join us at our leadership seminar series.

 For more information or to apply for ELI email firstname.lastname@example.org